jacobmammoliti/ansible-role-boundary/README.md

 - A PostgreSQL instance that Boundary workers can reach and authenticate to.
 The database you plan to use must also exist.
 - Access to a KMS solution.
 This role currently only supports Google Cloud KMS.
-- Nodes must be in inventory groups `boundary_controller` or `boundary_worker` to receive configuration for that service.
+- Nodes must be in inventory groups with the substring `boundary_controller` or `boundary_worker` in their name to receive configuration for that service.
   A node in both groups is configured to run both services.

 ## Installation Variables